touchlab/Stately/README.md

 ## Lock

 Mutex lock for various platforms.
 It is important to note that there is an extension method called `close()`.
-This only needs to be called if you are on a native platform other than an apple platform.
-So, if you're on Windows or Linux.
+This only needs to be called if you are on a non Apple native platform (Windows & Linux).
-JVM, JS, iOS, and MacOS can safely ignore `close`.
+You can safely ignore `close` on JVM, JS, iOS, and MacOS.

 ## Collections